mesosphere/dcos-docs-site/pages/dkp/konvoy/1.8/install/install-aws/index.md

   * Route Tables
   * IAM Roles

+If you are using existing infrastructure, a subset of these permissions are required.
+See below for details.

-Below is the minimal IAM policy required:
+Below is the minimal IAM policy required when you are not using existing infrastructure.

 ```json
 {